top of page

 Normal Teen Rebellion Features Identity-Seeking Traits

 Another common form of normal teenage rebellion is noncompliance with authority.
 The authority figure is often parents, though school and religious institutions can also be rebelled against by teens looking to find their place in the world.
 This type of rebellion is often more disturbing to parents, as it leads to conflict with their teen.
-But it’s not until the rebellion slips over into self-destructive, even deciding something like rejecting the religion of their parents is not uncommon with teens.
-However, some teens engage in dangerous behaviors in their rebellious time.
+But it’s not until the rebellion slips over into self-destructive behavior, such as rejecting the religion of their parents, that it becomes a significant concern.
+Some signs of a rebellious teenager include constant defiance of household rules or refusal to participate in family activities.

 When It Is More Than Simple Teenage Rebellion

 Relatively harmless acts of rebellion, such as choosing to do sports over more studious activities or become a vegetarian, should be considered healthy expressions of self.
 But some teens struggle more with their quest to define themselves from their parents and can fall in with other troubled teens that are engaging in more dangerous behaviors.
-Some signs that things have moved beyond normal teenage rebellion are:
+Here are some common signs of a rebellious teenager that goes beyond normal rebellion:

 How Parents Can Address Out-Of-Control Rebellious Teens